-Of the three Cistercian monasteries Santes Creus is the most faithfully reproduces the construction plan Bernard.
+Of the three Cistercian monasteries Santes Creus is the most faithfully reproduces the construction plan bernardí.

-One of the largest and best preserved Cistercian monastic ensembles that we can visit today.
-Founded in 1168, protected by kings and nobility, became a center for spiritual studies and colonization of the territory.
+Santes Creus is one of the largest and best preserved Cistercian monastic ensembles that we can visit today.
+Founded in 1168, protected by kings and nobility, it became a center for spiritual studies and colonization of the territory.
 The monastic life is held continuously until 1835.

-Also highlight the chapter house, the escriptorium the great monks' dormitory and cloister Gothic (fourteenth century) attributed to the English Reinart December Fennel, with an elegant carved decoration.
+Also highlight the chapter house, the escriptorium, the great monks' dormitory and Gothic cloister (fourteenth century) attributed to the English Reinart des Fonoll, with an elegant carved decoration.

 From 1 October to 31 May: 10.00 to 17.00 (+30')